The best credit cards to use at Costco

 You can only redeem the points you earn with the Freedom Unlimited for 1 cent each for cash back or towards travel.
-So this card is mostly worthwhile if you can pair it with another premium Chase card to access travel transfer partners, like Hyatt and United Airlines.
+So this card is mostly worthwhile if you can pair it with another premium Chase card to access Chase transfer partners, like Hyatt and United Airlines.
+Those cards include:

-On its own, the Chase Freedom Unlimited only earns 1.5% cash back, which is decent for a card with no annual fee.
-But you can do better by pairing it with another Chase card, or choosing another card on this list.
+On its own, the Chase Freedom Unlimited is decent for a card with no annual fee.
+But you can do better by pairing it with one of the Chase credit cards mentioned above or choosing another card on this list.

 Folks who shop in-store at Costco must pay with a Visa card.
-There are many credit card options to earn extra cash back or bonus miles & points on your Costco purchases.
-I recommend:
+There are many credit card options to earn extra cash back or bonus miles and points on your Costco purchases.

 Are there other cards you’d add to the list?

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)